redelpedron/Kanto-Companion-Lite/README.md

 - Swapping Pokémon between occupied slots
 - Switching between all 12 PC boxes

+**Game Rules:**
 The interface enforces the game's party and box rules:

-- Party capacity is limited to 6 Pokémon.
+- Party capacity is limited to 6 Pokémon
-- Each PC box holds up to 20 Pokémon.
+- Each PC box holds up to 20 Pokémon
-- Your last Pokémon cannot be deposited.
+- Your last Pokémon cannot be deposited
-- The party cannot be left without a healthy Pokémon.
+- The party cannot be left without a healthy Pokémon
-- Swapping a Pokémon with a healthy Pokémon is permitted.
+- Swapping a Pokémon with a healthy Pokémon is permitted

+**Movement Mechanics:**
 Pokémon can be moved by grabbing them and dropping them onto:

 - An empty slot
-- An occupied slot
+- An occupied slot (swaps the Pokémon)
 - A PC box tab

-Dropping onto an occupied slot swaps the Pokémon.

-Responsive Layout
+## Responsive Layout

 The interface is designed around the available game viewport rather than relying on a single fixed device resolution.

-Landscape
+### Landscape

-Panels make use of the additional horizontal space.
+Panels make use of the additional horizontal space:

-- Party and Trainer/Route information can appear side by side.
+- Party and Trainer/Route information can appear side by side
-- Items use a Bag / PC split layout.
+- Items use a Bag / PC split layout
-- Party and PC boxes use a side-by-side layout.
+- Party and PC boxes use a side-by-side layout

-Portrait
+### Portrait

 The interface reorganizes itself vertically to remain usable on narrower screens.